Bat Removal Safety Harbor

 Is guano harmful?

 Yes.
-Histoplasmosis disease is caused by breathing in dust that comes from dried bat feces and can be fatal if left untreated.
+Yes.
+If left untreated, histoplasmosis can lead to death from breathing in the dust made up of dried bat feces.
 Removing them by yourself is not recommended as you may contract the disease.

 Is it safe to remove bats myself?